howerj/libforth/readme.md

 * file...

 If a file, or list of files, is given, read from them one after another and execute them.
-The dictionary and any stored Forth blocks will persist between files but values on the stacks will not.
+The dictionary and any stored Forth blocks will persist, as will values on the stack.

 If no files are given to execute [stdin][] will be read from.